• HOME

 1. Supplies

-Scissors (pruners), tape, and ribbon/s are usually the top 3 things that you need.
+Scissors (pruners), floral tape, and silk ribbon/s are usually the top 3 things that you need.

-However, note that you will most likely need pruners that you can get from your local hardware or even craft store if you are using flowers with thicker stems like roses, salal greenery, tropical flowers, and woody varieties.
+However, note that you will most likely need pruners that you can get from your local hardware or even craft store if you are using fresh or preserved flowers with thicker stems like roses, salal greenery, tropical flowers, and woody varieties.

 To also keep your hands safe, consider using garden gloves!